 His smiles these days were either forced or fake, even when he hugged his little daughter.
 He still kissed Carrie regularly, and held her tightly in his arms while they slept, but he had made no attempt to make more intimate love to her.
 Their long conversations, and his occasional silly jokes, had diminished.
 And his nightmares had become a regular occurrence!

 He would often sit in the wheelchair, staring out of one of the windows into the grounds, lost in thoughts that no one could fathom.
 His siblings tried hard to make things as normal as possible, but they were all aware that their eldest brother was depressed and distant, and there was nothing they could do to help him.

-Vicki had not returned to the primary school when the new year had begun in September as she was still on maternity leave.
+Vicki had not returned to teaching in t primary school when the new year had begun in September as she was still on maternity leave.
 The triplets had been born on 12th July and only released from the clinic three weeks later.
 They were now almost four months old, but still very small.
 The breastfeeding had gone well enough, though she had needed to supplement with formula so often, that she had decided to permanently bottle-feed.